key-guess-rectangle/key-guess-rectangle/README.md

 #88 Key Guessing Strategies for Linear Key-Schedule Algorithms in Rectangle Attacks
 ===
+Experiment of Rectangle Attack on 17-Round SKINNY-64/128
+---
+* `Experiment_17r_skinny_64_128/17r_attack.cpp`: Source code for the experiment using OpenMP.

 Experiment of Rectangle Attack on 10-Round Simon-32/64
 ---